jptweb/IGME-110-Fall-2025/documents/p3-lofi-example.md

 ❌ Forgetting to test all 3 personas (your 5 tasks should cover primary, power, AND casual users)

-❌ Making all flows about the primary user (remember: 3 primary, 2 power, 2 casual)
+❌ Focusing all flows on just one persona (distribute according to your instructor's requirements)

 Not bringing materials to class for iteration (bring paper/markers to update screens!)